SymphonyGen: 3D Hierarchical Orchestral Generation with Controllable Harmony Skeleton: Results and Discussion

 \subsubsection{Qualitative Feedback}

-We have gathered comments from our participants to better understand our model's performance and limitations.
+We collected the participants' free-text comments to better understand our model's performance and limitations.

-\textbf{Strength:} Participants more frequently described the style of our model using expressions like ``a strong sense of fate'', ``storytelling'', or as having evocative imagery.
-This suggests that our model is more adept at cinematic orchestration and conveying narrative emotions compared to the baselines.
+\textbf{Strengths:} Participants frequently described the style of our model using phrases such as ``a strong sense of fate'', ``storytelling'', or as having evocative imagery, consistent with our RL steering toward the cinematic reference set.

-\textbf{Weakness:} Listeners still occasionally found that the ``harmony was strange'' or contained ``many mistakes'', with others describing specific segments as ``noisy'' or ``messy''.
-This is likely due to errors in harmony skeleton generation.
-In the Round 2 test, some participants noted the orchestration could feel ``too full''.
-This indicates a limitation of manual reward shaping.
+\textbf{Weaknesses:} Listeners still occasionally found that the ``harmony was strange'' or contained ``many mistakes'', with others describing specific segments as ``noisy'' or ``messy''.
+These issues may stem from errors in harmony skeleton generation.
+In the Round 2 test, some participants noted that the orchestration could feel ``too full''.
+This highlights a challenge in manual reward shaping.